alexa/ask-sdk-controls/doc/userGuide.md

 As with content acts, the initiative acts have factual semantics and do not attempt to provide an ontology for dialog-functions or otherwise provide coverage of all possible needs.
-The built-in initiative acts are sufficient for the library controls to function and can be reused in other contexts.
+The built-in initiative acts are sufficient for the built-in controls to function and can be reused in other contexts.
 Developers should create new initiative acts if none of the built-ins is a good match for their need.